 Connect with your body and you can change your life.

 Since embarking on this journey, I’ve made some significant changes myself.
 I rekindled a relationship with my soulmate.
 I left my home in Toronto, to redefine and create home in Hamilton, Ontario where I grew up.
-I chose to give up my corporate job and give back by writing and teaching to empower others on their personal development path.
+Now I’m giving back by writing and teaching to empower others on their personal development path.
 And that’s just the beginning!

 Yoga does not just change the way we see things,B.K.S.
 Iyengar